 Then I add the magic words ‘Italian Riviera’ and their faces light up.
 ‘Riviera’ conjures up a whole host of images of film stars in speedboats, glistening blue sea and style.
 Then say ‘Portofino’ and a dreamy look crosses their faces and there is an intake of breath.
-It was the fact that most people outside of Italy know very little about this wonderful region where the mountains plunge down to the sea which prompted me to get in contact with Rachel Fielding at Bradt.
+It was the fact that most people outside of Italy know very little about this wonderful region where the mountains plunge down to the sea, which prompted me to get in contact with Rachel Fielding at Bradt.
 Over a cup of coffee I persuaded her that Bradt needed to change the way that foreigners look at Italy, heading for Florence, Venice and Rome and holidaying in Tuscany and Calabria.
 Italy is in fact an incredibly diverse country with major regional differences.
 There are things about Liguria that are totally unique.
-People still speak dialect and eat food only found in certain areas even within Liguria itself.
+Local people still speak dialect and eat food only found in certain areas even within Liguria itself.

-Liguria certainly has all the magic of the Riviera and Portofino still attracts stars and millionaires but there’s far more to it than that.
+Liguria certainly has all the magic of the Riviera and Portofino still attracts stars and millionaires, but there’s far more to it than that.
 I’m a history buff and there is so much history here, it’s a delight.
 Above all, it’s kept a lot of the local charm that many places in western Europe have lost.
-Yes there is an IKEA, and there are large supermarkets, but the latter are stuffed with regional products you can’t buy anywhere else.
+Yes, there is an IKEA, and there are large supermarkets, but the latter are stuffed with regional products you can’t buy anywhere else.
 There are plenty of local shops that have been in the same families for generations and they are a million times more efficient than the chain stores that have taken over high streets in Britain and other parts of Europe.
-You can bike down to the local shop to buy a new dishwasher and five minutes later you, your bike and the dishwasher are in the back of the van on the way home with a plumber who is going to install it.
+You can bike down to the local shop to buy a new dishwasher and 5 minutes later you, your bike and the dishwasher are in the back of the van on the way home with a plumber who is going to install it.

 All this chaotic efficiency leaves plenty of time to do my favourite things.
-Number one is stepping out of the balcony to look at the view.
+Number one is stepping out on the balcony to look at the view.
 There is nothing like watching the sea here; every time you look, it’s changed colour.
 From the top of Monte Beigua, you can look down on the towns along the coast through the clouds as if you’re a bird.
 Then on the way home you can buy something delicious for dinner that won’t break the bank.

-I fell in love with travelling when my parents bundled my two sisters and me into the car and set off every summer to drive across Europe.
+I fell in love with travelling when my parents bundled my two sisters and I into the car and set off every summer to drive across Europe.
 In 1972, we went to Liguria.
 It was a completely chance event.
-The day before we were all sitting at home, rather depressed as my father had a month off work but couldn’t afford a holiday.
+The day before we were all sitting at home, rather depressed as my father had a month off work, but couldn’t afford a holiday.
 Then out of the blue one of his patients at the hospital offered him his house near La Spezia for free and we were on the road at dawn.

 I was 11 and I was hooked.
 The place was full of adorable kittens.
-I ate far too much focaccia and endless bowls of minestrone and spent all my dad’s money buying trinkets in a vending machine by the café on Lerici’s harbour side.
+I ate far too much focaccia and endless bowls of minestrone, and spent all my dad’s money buying trinkets in a vending machine by the café on Lerici’s harbour side.

 While I was a student at the LSE, I met my husband in the student newspaper office.
 There was something wonderfully Mediterranean about him.
 When he told me his father represented the Genoa shipyard and went there often, at first I thought that he actually was Italian (he turned out to be half French, for the record).
 Things moved fast.
-When our eldest son was just a month old we bundled him into the back of the car and set off for Liguria.
+When our eldest son was just a month old, we bundled him into the back of the car and set off for Liguria.